jeffersongomesdamd/smartphones-project/README.md

 - Battery capacity
 - Storage

-This aligns well with real-world expectations of smartphone pricing.
+This aligns well with real-world expectations, where performance-related features tend to have a stronger influence on smartphone pricing than isolated hardware components.

 ---